Reaganz-Wat/social-media-feed-backend/docs/03_DEPLOYMENTS.md

   * Handles task queues for background processing.
   * Also used as a caching layer for Django.

-* **Render → Celery worker**

-  * Runs background worker processes for Celery tasks.
-  * Connects to the Redis broker and Postgres database.
-  * Runs independently of the Django web app.

 ## Deployment Notes

 1. **Django + GraphQL (PythonAnywhere)**